markwhiite/E-commerce-Business/Documentation/Workflow-Documentation.md

 - Combined and edited images to create cohesive poster artwork.
 - Used Photoshop and Illustrator features such as blending, color correction, pen tools, and collage techniques.
 - Created **video content** (CapCut, After Effects) to support product marketing.
 - Focused on branding consistency across designs and promotions.
+- Also worked on many custom & commission design artwork.

 ---